 In the Kindle edition, I had difficulty enlarging the diagrams and charts presented in the book to better read them.
 Naturally, I did not always agree with Dr. Talisayon’s conclusions drawn from his memoirs.
 However, I don’t think it was necessary that I agree with him, only that I consider what he had to say and how it could assist me in leading a more open and loving life.
 I’d recommend this book to anyone seeking to view the world through a different lens.

-The Kindle edition is currently $3.99 and can be found at Amazon at Healing Our Divided Planet.
+This book can be found at Amazon at Healing Our Divided Planet.